What to do when someone dies

 Granting of Probate

 This is the Court’s confirmation of your authority to act as Executor.
 You will receive a Grant of Representation or Grant of Probate from the Court.
 If no Will exists, a close relative or surviving spouse can apply to deal with the estate and receive a Grant of Letters of Administration.

 Telling everyone who needs to know

 Identifying assets and liabilities: As well as friends and family you will need to notify a number of organisations.
-We recommend phoning them in the first instance to check what they need.
-Once you have notified the, it’s usual for accounts to be frozen.
+We recommend phoning them in the first instance to check their requirements.
+Once you have notified them, it’s usual for accounts to be frozen.

 ‘Tell Us Once’ is a service offered by most local authorities on behalf of the Department of Work and Pensions (DWP).
 The service allows the bereaved person to inform central and local government services of the death at one time rather than having to write, telephone or even attend each service individually.
 Using this service can save you a great deal if time and effort.

 Assets: Whilst the deceased’s accounts are frozen you will not have the power to move money or make financial decisions until Probate his granted.
 Until that time, monies remain invested and will be subject to normal market fluctuations.
 There could therefore be a difference between the Probate Value and the actual value when investments are sold.

 Inheritance Tax is based on the Probate Value not the sale price.